nikitavoloboev/data/docs/environment/renewable-energy/nuclear-energy.md

 # [Nuclear energy](https://en.wikipedia.org/wiki/Nuclear_power)

+Nuclear energy [gets a bad reputation but its the future of renewable energy](https://twitter.com/Austen/status/1516932518288629760).
+Would love to invest & learn more about it.

 ## Notes

 - [If elemental power aka nuclear was discovered last week we would be going insane with joy we just solved the climate crisis.](https://twitter.com/wolfejosh/status/1448797519073484807)